filefoxper/type-qs/readme.md

 we add the <strong>template and defaults</strong> into options.
 So you will work with template to recompute your query and use defaults to replace the invalid query params.

-<strong>if you set nothing about template, it works out just what qs.parse work.</strong>
+<strong>if you set nothing about template, it works what qs.parse works.</strong>
 # example
 check and transform
 ```